Woman reads patient information leaflet

 Plain language medicines information

 Please Read CarefullyTM is owned and managed by specialist health writer Jane Lamprill.
-She can turn your scientific text into ‘easy-read’ information for your patients and the public.
+She can collaborate with you to turn scientific text into ‘easy-read’ information for patients and the public.

 FDA requires easy-read medicines info